GervinFung/periotable/README.md

 Environment Variables

-`apps/web/config/.env.production` does not exists as it's not committed, so any `make` commands related to production will not work, including but are not limited to `make build-production`, `make copy-env-production`, `make build-executable-production`

-relevant environment variables will be generate when certain commands are ran, such as `make build-development` and `make start-development` will product `.env` with development variables.
+Relevant environment variables will be generate when certain commands are ran, such as `make build-development` and `make start-development` will product `.env` with development variables.
 The same goes for other environment

 Rest assured that you can still build an optimised & minimised version of this application without production configuration provided